 Stock, factory firewall location is required.
 Notching and smoothing of firewall is permitted but must be identifiable as being in the factory location.
 Factory OEM fiberglass firewalls (Corvette) are permitted to replace the factory firewall with a minimum of .024 thick steel located in the factory location.
-No part of mid-plate may attach or support the firewall.
+No part of mid-plate may attach (without a stand off) or support the firewall.

 FENDER SPLASH PANS

 WINDSHIELD & WINDOWS

 All entries are permitted to use Lexan windows.

 All entries are required to have stock floor pans on both the driver’s side and passenger’s side of vehicle.
 Transmission tunnel may be removable and must be made of either .024 inch thick steel or .032 inch thick aluminum.
 Removable floor panels are prohibited.
 Patching permitted.